SA NT DataLink provides high quality data linkage services to support research, policy development, service planning and evaluation.

 - provides the infrastructure to make available access to information for researchers who wish to collaborate within and across jurisdictions in population based research.

-- can provide access to sources of information for analyis to assist the achievement of SA and NT government strategic plan targets and COAG goals.
+- can provide access to sources of information for analyis to assist the achievement of SA and NT government strategic plan targets and Council of Australian Governments goals.